Terms of Service

 4. Pricing and Payment

-Programme fee: £2,800 to £3,200, depending on the hospital and placement duration.
+Programme fee: Each placement has its own price, shown on the hospital and department page.
 Your exact fee will be confirmed before you pay.

 What's included: Application processing, documentation preparation, pre-placement training, hospital liaison, and placement support.